The Ultimate Guide to Matcha

 As a self-proclaimed matcha addict, I had to put together a matcha guide.
 From the brands I recommend to the numerous benefits associated with matcha.
+Because it’s far more than just ground up green tea.

-What is Matcha
+What is Matcha?

-Matcha is a type of green tea that is made by grinding young green tea leaves into a powder.
+In essence, matcha is a type of green tea that is made by grinding young green tea leaves into a powder.

-Varieties of Green Tea
+Green Tea Varieties

 Ok, so fun fact, matcha actually comes from the same tree as sencha, gyokuro, green tea, genmaicha, hojicha and even oolong and black tea.
 Crazy right?